YoungTrep/ufcpy/docs/index.rst

       from ufcpy import Fighter

-3. Make a class and get a fighter with their name
+3. Make a class and with the fighter's name as a parameter

    .. code-block:: python

-      fighter = Fighter()
+      fighter = Fighter('Jon Jones')
-      fighter.get_fighter('Conor Mcgregor')

 4. Use the class to return anything about the specified fighter

    .. code-block:: python

       fighter.nickname
+      # Returns 'Bones'

 ===================================
 Example